synapticloop/panl/README.md

 1. **RESULTS SORTING options** - Sort by any of the Solr fields, either ascending, or descending and with multiple sub-sorting available - e.g. sorting by a brand name, than the model number.
-Additionally Panl generates URLs for the inverse of the sorting without impacting any sub-sorting.
+Additionally, Panl generates URLs for the inverse of the sorting without impacting any sub-sorting.

 1. **INTEGRATED TYPEAHEAD/LOOKAHEAD** - Retrieve results suggestions as you type